wk-mnA/public_page/docs/index.md

 ---
 layout: default
 ---
-# ○○ AI SDK
+# Software Name

 ## Overview
-What is AI SDK?
+What is "Software Name"?
 For whom?
-- Target Product:  Evaluation Board Kit
+- Target Product: "Product Name"

-## Download
-To download AI SDK, please see Web.

 ## Getting Started
-To get start the AI SDK, please see [Getting Started]()
+To get start the "Software Name", please see [Getting Started]()

-## AI Applications
+## Applications

 ## Demo